Customer Experience Analytics - How to Measure and Improve CX.

 Jess Perenara-Wilkinson

 Despite brands with superior customer experience reporting 5.7 times more revenue than their competitors, CX champions sometimes face an uphill battle.
-Often, that’s because it isn’t as easy to see the value or ROI of customer experience and voice of customer investments without a customer experience analytics solution and strategy.
+To unlock the true value of customer experience and voice of customer investments you need to be doing regular customer experience analysis.

 Customer experience (CX) analytics involves collecting, processing, and analyzing customer data to measure and improve CX.